jekare/acme-corporation/content/about.md

 ---
 title: About Us
 date: 2022-09-15T00:00:00Z
-description: World's lesding manufacturer of digital shapes.
+description: World's leading manufacturer of digital shapes.
   We shape the world.
 You live in it.
 draft: false
 ---